 The idols are available in various sizes and are decked with costumes, jewellery, turbans and crowns.
 The ones made of clay are placed in a basket with grass and flowers.
 The preparation dawns when the seeds of wheatgrass (jawara) are sown on the day of Sheet lashtmi in traditionally designed earthen pots.
 This grass is later used in adulation on the final day of the festival.

-During the course of the festival few ceremonious conventions are followed- to wake up early in the morning, getting ready and bring some Dubh (a kind of grass) for the puja, and a drawing of the idols is made on a paper and then the girls are supposed to put 16 small dots with KumKum as a depiction of the auspicious state of wifehood.
+During the course of the festival few ceremonious conventions are followed- to wake up early in the morning, getting ready and bring some Dubh (a kind of grass) for the puja.
+Idols are drawn on the paper and then the girls are supposed to put 16 small dots with KumKum as a depiction of the auspicious state of wifehood.

 If for instance, dubh is not available, one can devoutly water the seeds with a silver ring.

 On the evening of the 7th day, ladies carry out a procession to the sound of drums, walking with Ghudlias on their heads.
 During this parade, they sing the many songs of joy and cavort to the beat of their hearts.
 They also receive gifts from their elders.
 Ghudlia is nothing but an earthen pot with innumerable holes and a lamp inside.

 From the 8th day onwards, the clay or wooden idols placed in the basket are worshipped.
 However, some communities don’t keep the basket.
 The females offer water to the Goddess while observing a fast till afternoon, and then sing the traditional folksongs (Geet) with the accompaniment of rituals.